polterguy/lizzie/README.md

 ```

 Lizzie is highly influenced and inspired from Lisp, but without the unintuitive
 _"Polish notation"_.
-In such a way, it arguably is Lisp for .Net.
+In such a way, it arguably is Lisp for the CLR.
 Its dynamic
 nature allows you to execute snippets of Lizzie code, inline in your C# code,
 by loading your code from files, or by for instance fetching the code from some
 database of some sort.

 You can easily create your own _"keywords"_ in Lizzie, which allows you to create
 your own DSL or _"Domain Specific programming Languages"_.
 Lizzie hence easily
-lends itself to richer rule based engines, and similar domain specific problems.
+lends itself to richer rule based engines, and similar domain specific problems,
+where your code needs to be more dynamic in nature than that which the CLR allows
+you to through e.g. C#, VB.NET or F#.

 ## What is a "Symbolic Delegate"?